blueprogramer/pet_company/README.md

 # pet_company

-Frontend for a fictional company where professional workers are pets
+Fictional company where professional workers are pets.

+# self-reflection

+The website displays some frontend knowledge such as building HTML boilerplates, styling different parts of a website using CSS properties such as flexbox and combining all of the different small modules build with HTML and CSS into one simple static website.